Dakror/ShaderWall/README.md

 #### Building
 --
-Building requieres the glew32.dll, the FreeImage library and GLFW.
+Building requieres glew32.dll, the FreeImage library and GLFW.